 1. Lack of integration

-Excel is not connected to other tools: stock, sales, customers, repairs, or finances are in separate files.
-This generates errors, duplications, and a lot of manual workload.
+Excel is not connected to other tools: stock, sales, customers, repairs or finance are in separate files.
+This creates errors, duplicates and a lot of manual work.

-Incorrect formulas, deleted cells, outdated versions...
-Excel is very prone to errors, especially when multiple people are using it at the same time.
+Poorly written formulas, deleted cells, outdated versions...
+Excel is very prone to errors, especially when several people use it at the same time.

-When you have more than 30-50 cars, several salespeople, or different sales channels, Excel falls short.
-It offers no process control or automation.
+When you have more than 30-50 cars, several salespeople or different sales channels, Excel falls short.
+It does not offer process control or automation.

-Searching for data, transferring information between sheets, correcting errors...
-All of that consumes time that you could spend selling more.
+Searching for data, moving information between sheets, correcting errors...
+All of that takes time you could be spending on selling more.

 5. Lack of traceability and control

 You cannot know who changed what, nor have reliable reports instantly.
-This complicates decision-making.
+This makes decision-making harder.

 Benefits of migrating to a unified digital system

-A DMS or ERP allows you to manage stock, customers, sales, purchases, warranties, workshops, and finances from a single platform.
+A DMS or ERP allows you to manage stock, customers, sales, purchases, warranties, workshops and finance from a single platform.

 2. Task automation

-Sending quotes, updating portals, generating invoices, or controlling warranties can be automated.
+Sending quotations, updating portals, generating invoices or managing warranties can all be automated.

-With updated reports and dashboards, you can know what sells best, how much you earn per car, or which cars have been in stock too long.
+With up-to-date reports and dashboards you can see what sells best, how much you make per car, or which cars have been in stock too long.

-Having customer information handy, automated follow-ups, and offering more professional management increases trust and sales.
+Having customer information to hand, following up automatically and offering more professional management improves trust and sales.

 A digital system conveys an image of order and control.
-This helps in the relationship with customers, suppliers, and financial entities.
+This helps in relationships with customers, suppliers and financial institutions.

 Feature | Excel | Unified digital system |